-In both market segments, efficient use of existing assets is key to maximizing profitability.
-In the mature consumption markets, low investment strategies around existing assets are critical to meet product mix changes, increase liquid yields on crude, increase crude oil flexibility, and reduce energy consumption/carbon footprint.
-In growth markets, the effective use of existing assets as a part of refinery expansions is key to minimizing investment and operating costs, maximizing the return on investment for your project.
+In both market segments, efficient use of existing assets is critical to maximizing profitability.
+In the mature consumption markets, optimization of existing assets are critical to meet product mix changes, increase liquid yields on crude, increase crude oil feedstock flexibility, and reduce energy consumption/carbon footprint.
+In growth markets, the effective use of existing assets as a part of refinery expansions is critical to minimizing investment and operating costs, maximizing the return on investment for your project.

 The effective use of existing processing units is key in either a single or multi-phased expansion project.
 In addition to increased crude/product capacity, processing goals may include increased residue conversion levels and crude oil flexibility.

-Key to most refinery expansions are the FCC and hydrocracking units that convert heavier oil to desirable transportation fuels.
+The key to many refinery expansion projects are the FCC and hydrocracking units that convert heavier oil to desirable transportation fuels.
 UOP’s FCC and Unicracking Technologies offer numerous capacity expansion opportunities that can significantly increase capacity at a fraction of new unit costs.
 Optimization may center around integration of these processes with a revamped, partial conversion Unicracking unit supplying low sulfur feedstock to the FCC unit.

 Contact us to learn more about how UOP can help you get the most out of your existing assets.